bencullivan/Blizzard/README.md

 The **BlizzardReader** has the read Selector determine which SocketChannels can be read from.
 It then reads bytes from the available SocketChannels (if there are any) into the [ByteBuffers](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html) of the SocketChannels' **BlizzardMessage** objects.
 For each read operation a **ProcessMessageEvent** is added to the event queue.

+The **BlizzardProcessor** polls the request queue to see if there are any complete http message request objects.

 ### Events

 ### HTTP